Halleymedia/unobtrusive-vue/README.md

 ```
 Now there's no trace whatsover of any JavaScript framework being used.
 It's just simple, natural and readable JavaScript code we can easily unit test.
 Any developer who knows how to write basic ES6 code can now take part in the project without actually having to read the Vue.js manual beforehand.

-This package lets the developer do just that.
-It takes the burden of _mapping_ ES6 classes to Vue.js convetions.
+This package takes the burden of _mapping_ ES6 classes to Vue.js convetions.

  * **Public properties** are `data`.
 Use these for two-way binding with input elements;
  * **Public getters** are mapped to `computed` to Vue.js;